Welcome to Barrhead Housing Association, 1986-2016: 30 years working in the community

 We are here to help – and financial assistance/support can be provided to you – see our Rents Tab and ‘News and Useful document’ section for further advice.

-We cannot provide a full repairs service – and can only respond to emergencies.
+We cannot provide a full repairs service – but services are returning to normal – please contact the office.
 For further guidance and handy tips in the event of an emergency – see our Repairs Tab.

 We may have covered some of the questions you may have in our FAQs sheet – within our ‘news and useful document’ section.